JanBoonen/TwsApiCpp/README.md

   See [TwsApiDefs.h](https://github.com/JanBoonen/TwsApiCpp/blob/master/TwsApiC++/Api/TwsApiDefs.h?ts=4).

-###Safety, Robustness, and stability
-* **Exceptions from within the users EWrapper code - onCatch()**
+* **Protects the original IB code from uncatched exceptions thrown from the users EWrapper code**

-  TwsApiC++ protects the inner workings of the IB library against exceptions thrown inadvertently from within the user code in the derived EWrapper methods.
+  TwsApiC++ protects the inner workings of the IB library against exceptions thrown inadvertently from within the user code statements in the derived EWrapper methods.
 Otherwise, these woud raise error *509, "Exception caught while reading socket - "* and parsing the incoming data would be halted.

   TwsApiC++ extends EWrapper with the method **onCatch( const char* MethodName, const long Id )** and calls it when it intercepts such exception.

-* **Unintentionally concurrent use of its internal data**
+* **Protects the user against unintentionally concurrent use of its internal data**

   Calling the same instance of EClient simultaniously could lead to the loss of requests send to the TWS, i.e. when the automatic ‘EReader’ thread is used and both the main thread and the EWrapper call methods of EClient.

   TwsApiC++ uses critical sections to prevents this situation.

-* **POSIX socket connection related issues left to the programmer**

-  TwsApiC++ ensures no data is stuck in the internal buffer of the IB api when the first attempt to send it to the TWS fails for some reason.
-Otherwise, it would sit there until the next EClient call is executed.

 * **‘closed’ library by design**